isabella232/stacki-hdp-bridge/README.md

 >
 > This document lists a rudimentary HDP cluster with all services configured and installed.

-1. By default, the hostname of the ambari server is `ambari-0-0.local`.
+1. In this example, the hostname of the ambari server is `backend-0-0.local`.
 Using a web-browser from your StackIQ management node, navigate to `http://ambari-0-0.local:8080` This will bring up the figure-ambari-ui-login.

     ![Ambari Login Screen](images/ambari/ambari-login.png)